 Edgar Aponte joined the ERLC in 2014.
 He is a consultant for the ERLC on strategies to serve and equip Hispanic churches on ethical issues.
 He also serves as director of Hispanic leadership development at Southeastern Baptist Theological Seminary.
 Prior to earning a master of divinity at the Southern Baptist Theological Seminary, he was a foreign diplomat for the Dominican Republic.

 Elizabeth Bristow came to the ERLC in 2010 after graduating from Union University.
 She serves as the press secretary and primarily handles media relations and other PR initiatives for the organization.
 She and her husband, Nathaniel, married in November 2012.

 Doug Carlson came to the ERLC in 2004 and serves as the Leland House’s Office Manager, overseeing the administrative and organizational needs of the Washington office.
 A Fort Wayne, Ind., native, Doug attended Word of Life Bible Institute and received his B.S. from Liberty University and his Master of Public Policy from George Mason University.

-Joe Carter serves as Director of Communications.
+Joe Carter serves as the communications specialist.
 Before joining the ERLC in 2013, Joe worked in a variety of positions in media, policy, and politics.
 He and his wife, Misty, have one daughter, Samantha.

 Sam Dahl is the Executive Assistant to the President and coordinates the calendar and logistics of the president’s day-to-day schedule.
 Sam has been serving at the ERLC since 2011.
 He is a graduate of Union University, where he received a degree in Christian Ethics, and is currently pursuing his MDiv at the Southern Baptist Theological Seminary.
 Sam has been married to his wife, Cheryl, since 2013.